sneakysneak/docs/pages/connector-authentication/clover.md

 Go to [clover.com/developers](https://www.clover.com/developers/) and create a new application.
 In the new application go to Settings and:

 *   Update the Web Configuration setting Site URL to be your Cyclr Service Domain.
-Available from Cyclr Console > Settings > Integration Settings
+Available from Cyclr Console > Settings > General Settings
 *   Update the permissions setting checking everything other than "Process Credit Cards"
 *   The App ID is the Client ID and the App Secret is the Client Secret.
 Copy them as they are needed later.